virtualcom-designlab/TBSA2026/program.md

 ## TBA, Tentative Full-Day Timetable

+This is planned as a full-day, primarily in-person workshop.
+Limited hybrid participation may be supported depending on the conference infrastructure.

 | Time | Session | Description |
 |---|---|---|
 | 09:30–09:45 | Opening and Theme Introduction | Overview of the workshop motivation, scope, and key questions. |